8ft0com/case-study-aap11/workflow/prompt.md

 - PROCESS: Draft a policy for each compliance mandate created.
   - This involves creating detailed policy documents in accordance for the format in the template
   - IMPORTANT: do this for ALL compliance mandates
-  - Tasks:
+  - TASKS:
     - Create a folder called `policies`.
-    - Within this folder, create a subfolder for each policy requirement and further subfolders for each compliance mandate.
+    - Within this folder, create a subfolder for each policy-domain.
+    - for each compliance-mandate document in the `mandates` folder, extract the list of mandates
-    - for each compliance mandate, create documents for each policy in markdown format and save it in the correct folder
+      - for each mandate create a policy document in markdown format and save it in the correct `policies` sub-folder
         - use the policy-template.md file as a policy document template
         - use the policy-example.md file as a policy document example
         - use your data-analysis and code-interpreter capabilities to create the documents as requested.
         - create the documents sequentially, one at a time.

-- GOAL: A comprehensive set of policy documents, each tailored to a specific compliance mandate within the identified policy requirement.
+  - GOAL: A structured repository of policy documents, each tailored to a specific compliance mandate within the identified policy requirement.

 ---

 # PHASE 4: export files

+- PROCESS: export files
+  - TASKS:
+    - list all files created for the above phases
-- TASK: Zip up all created files and folders
+    - Zip up all created files and folders

-- OUTPUT: Provide a link to download the zip file containing all documents and folders
+  - GOAL: Provide a link to download the zip file containing all documents and folders

 ---